OpenMediaVault-Plugin-Developers/docs/Test_Folder/Test_Page.rst

     Four score and seven
     years ago our
     forefathers gave us a Republic.
-    Like the intellectually challenged people we are, in the modern times, we're calling it a "Democracy".
+    Since we're intellectually challenged, in the
+    modern times, we're calling it a "Democracy".
     This error usually goes unchallenged.